This is a repost of an older post. It follows sequentially from last week’s on the five-year plan.

 This student was the rock star of 5-Year Plans.
-(As far as I know, she may still be!
-I will check with her to find out.
-She is on a major research leave fellowship in the field this year, and I haven’t been in close touch).
 I first encountered her as an undergraduate student.
 She began working with me then on an independent study, and then proceeded on to graduate school with me as her advisor.
 She finished her Ph.D. in 7 years, and this included lost time from a switch of institutions when I moved to take my second job.
 From her earliest days in graduate school, she had a 5-year plan.
 She updated it annually and always shared it with me.

 The plan I reproduce here dates from about her 3rd year of graduate school.
 2003 shows a series of deadlines for submission to the major conferences in her field—the Association of Asian Studies and the American Anthropological Association.
 November of 2003 shows the multiple deadlines for dissertation fieldwork fellowships.
 June and July 2004 show her preliminary exams, and August includes her proposal defense (this followed the requirements of the program).
 August 2004 also shows that she is finishing a book chapter (her first publication), and moving to Japan for fieldwork.
 December of 2004 shows deadlines for dissertation writing grants to take up the following year, after return from fieldwork.
 I believe, although I can’t exactly recall, that JPN: Genders, which appears in Dec. ’03, then in June ’04, and again in September ’05, was a refereed journal article that she was working on.